Some clients have asked us “what is a certificate of conformity” over the years, and we wrote this article to answer that question.

 - List of all safety regulations the product must pass

-- The CoC must clearly list each of the safety regulations the product must be tested for
+- The CoC must clearly list each of the safety regulations the product must be tested for, refer to related tests reports or certificates

 - Importer or manufacturer’s identification